igvteam/igv/build_readme.txt

 - Use './gradlew -b build_java9.gradle createDist' to build a distribution directory with helper scripts for launching.
 The structure is slightly different but the concept is the same.
 - Use './gradlew -b build_java9.gradle createToolsDist' for the igvtools distribution.
-- Use './gradlew -b build_java9.gradle build' to build everything and run the test suite.
+- Use './gradlew -b build_java9.gradle test' to run the test suite.

-The full JAR build option is *NOT* available for Java 9+ because of modularilty requirements.
+The full JAR build option is *NOT* available for Java 9+ because of modularity requirements.

 NOTE: In the above, use './gradlew.bat' on the Windows platform.